 Focusing on quantity over quality

 That is something that quite a lot of bloggers do.
 Instead of focusing on providing quality content, they focus on quantity.
 There are two reasons for making this huge blogging mistake.
 The first has to do with people wanting their blogs to look fresh, always providing new stuff to readers.
-The second reason has to do with SEO.
+The second reason has to do with SEO (Search Engine Optimization).
 Bloggers tend to focus more on improving their ranks in search engines, without caring too much about the quality of their content.

 That is exactly why the “quantity over quality” approach is a mistake.
 You may improve your SEO ranking that way, but only for a short time, as your content will be underperforming.
 An excellent blog post requires time for adequate research, not to mention for writing and editing.
 Only when you make sure to provide quality blog content, will you be able actually to yield positive results.